Managing succession in family-owned businesses includes contingency planning.

 Good contingency plans do not prevent tragedies from happening but they absolutely improve the odds that the family and the business can survive a catastrophic event.

-One of the services we offer to our family business clients is our Family Business Emergency Response Team that can be on-site within 24 hours of getting a call for help..
+is one of the services we offer to our family business clients.
 Our multi-disciplined team can deal with the operational issues of running the business and meeting the emotional needs of the family.
 We quarterback the process for dealing with the accountants, the lawyers, the bankers, key customers and suppliers, the management team – and most importantly, being the interim manager of the business.

 Chaos Busters - The Management Guide